 If you want to put in a new bathroom, install solar panels, or just need new furniture, a home renovation loan can be exactly what you need to complete your projects.

-There are three main types of home improvement loans:
+There are several types of home improvement loans and financing options:

 1. Home equity loan